boxoft/influxdb/services/udp/README.md

 ## A note on UDP/IP OS Buffer sizes

-Some OSes (most notably, Linux) place very restricive limits on the performance of UDP protocols.
+Some OSes (most notably, Linux) place very restrictive limits on the performance of UDP protocols.
 It is _highly_ recommended that you increase these OS limits to at least 25MB before trying to run UDP traffic to your instance.
 25MB is just a recommendation, and should be adjusted to be inline with your